Introducing Glue In Preschool

 I allow it for a little while as part of the learning and exploration.
 Some children really have a method of pouring glue slowly across the paper, watching it ooze down.
 Many use the glue after they pour it out.
 That, to me is using the glue in a different way, rather than wasting glue.

-Usually, I try to limit the behavior by not refilling their glue right away.
+If and when the pouring gets out of hand, (there is not an infinite amount of glue for us to use) I try to limit it by not refilling their glue containers right away.
 I might say, "If you pour it out, then you need to use the glue already on your paper."
+I could even add, "it's part of my job to make sure there is enough glue for everybody, and that it lasts a long time. "

 There is a fluid line sometimes between allowing free exploration and being wasteful.
 And the rule can be different depending on the needs of a particular class.
 I guess my goal is not to say no, just because pouring glue is wasteful from my grown up perspective.
 If you can, give a little space for excess.
 Because, who knows what those children, with their eyes intent on their work, might discover.